pxc/gitbook/text/52_The_Packfile/0_The_Packfile.markdown

 	  [sig, ver, entries]
 	end

-After that, you get a series of packed objects, in order of thier SHAs which each consist of an object header and object contents.
-At the end of the packfile is a 20-byte SHA1 sum of all the shas (in sorted order) in that packfile.
+After that you get a series of packed objects in order of their SHAs, each of which consists of an object header and object contents.
+At the end of the packfile is a 20-byte SHA1 sum of all the SHAs (in sorted order) in that packfile.

 [fig:packfile-format]

-The object header is a series of one or more 1 byte (8 bit) hunks that specify the type of object the following data is, and the size of the data when expanded.
-Each byte is really 7 bits of data, with the first bit being used to say if that hunk is the last one or not before the data starts.
+The object header is a series of one or more 1-byte (8-bit) hunks that specify the type of object the following data is, and the size of the data when expanded.
+Each byte is really 7 bits of data, with the first bit being used to say whether that hunk is the last one or not before the data starts.
 If the first bit is a 1, you will read another byte, otherwise the data starts next.
 The first 3 bits in the first byte specifies the type of data, according to the table below.